SomeMinecraftModder/osdev/README.md

 ├───boot # Boot files, includes GDT, Multiboot headers and Boot file.
 ├───cpu # Files related to the CPU, like ports or interrupts.
 ├───drivers # As the name states, are drivers like the keyboard or screen driver.
 ├───iso # Folder created after successful build.
-Includes bin file (The kernel) and grub.cfg (Grub configuration file).
+Includes bin file (The OS) and grub.cfg (Grub configuration file).
 │   └───boot
 │       └───grub
-├───kernel # Files directly related to the Kernel, like the kernel panic or the kernel itself.
+├───kernel # Files directly related to the OS/kernel, like the kernel panic or the kernel itself.
-└───libc # A small LibC used by various Kernel components.
+├───libc # A small LibC used by various Kernel components.
+└───os-image.iso # Bootable file which includes the OS and Grub bootloader.
 ```